trskop/command-wrapper/command-wrapper/man/command-wrapper-help.1.md

 % COMMAND-WRAPPER-HELP(1) Command Wrapper 0.1.0 | Command Wrapper
 % Peter Trsko
-% 26th June 2019
+% 8th April 2020

 # NAME

-`command-wrapper-help` -- Display help message or manual page for Command Wrapper or one of its subcommands.
+`command-wrapper-help` - Display help message or manual page for Command Wrapper or one of its subcommands.